bjoernh2000/Team10-411-Project/README.md

 APIs work together in order to understand general trends in music taste, as well as personal (single user) preferences.

+## Notes
+* Note that some functions may take a moment to load in.
+These include:
+    * Friend recommendations.
+Remain on the Profile page while they load
+    * Displaying notifications.
+Refreshing the page will update the visible list
+    * Showing the song feed (Home tab) requires refreshes
+* Documentation for the backend API can be found at `localhost:8080/documentation` once the backend server is running

 ## How to Run

 In order to run BadDJ:
+1. In `frontend/src/`, populate the `config.json` file with a Spotify client ID and client secret as well as a Last.fm client ID and client secret
-1. Install dependency programs
+2. Install dependency programs
     * MongoDB
     * `npm`
-2. `cd` into `flask_backend` and run `python app.py` for the backend server
+3. `cd` into `flask_backend` and run `python app.py` for the backend server
-3. In a second terminal,
+4. In a second terminal,
     * `cd` into `frontend_ver2`
     * Run `npm install` to grab all `npm` dependencies
     * `npm start` the frontend server
-4. In a third terminal, start MongoDB with `mongod --dbpath <database_path>`
+5. In a third terminal, start MongoDB with `mongod --dbpath <database_path>`
-5. Open a web browser and navigate to `localhost:3000`
+6. Open a web browser and navigate to `localhost:3000`